Lightprotocol/light-protocol/mock-app-verifier/README.md

     - closes every leaves pda of the batch of leaves which have been inserted into the merkle tree now
     - stores the data of every leaves pda in a compressed solana account
     - closes the temporary state pda

+**Transaction Primitives:**

+The key building blocks for a Light transaction are shielded keypairs and utxos.
+Every utxo stores which assets and which amounts of these assets it represents.
+The utxo is tied to a keypair which is necessary to spend the utxo because it's public key is part of the commitment hash and the circuit of the ZKP expects it's signature to be part of the nullifier.

 **Keypair:**